MayarKarkout/fantasy-app/README.md

-FPLQ is hopefully going to become a quidditch FantasyLeague style app.
+FPLQ is hopefully going to become a quadball FantasyLeague style app.